Foggalong/hardcode-fixer/README.md

 When fixing the icons it changes the name to a standardised one from our database.
 The designers of icon themes then simply create icons with names from our list and so when their theme is applied everything will work flawlessly.

 ### Which icon themes support it?
-Currently [Numix](http://numixproject.org/), [Moka](http://mokaproject.com/) and [Nitrux](http://nitrux.in/).
+Currently [elementary XFCE](https://github.com/shimmerproject/elementary-xfce), [Moka](http://mokaproject.com/), [Nitrux](http://nitrux.in/) and [Numix](http://numixproject.org/).
 We're constantly contacting designers and developers to get them involved.
 If you are one, [give me an email](mailto:joshua.h.fogg@gmail.com) and we'll talk about getting you on board.
 To see which icons are supported within each theme see [this list](https://github.com/Foggalong/hardcode-fixer/blob/master/data/themesupport.md).

 ### I'm not a designer or developer!
 How can I help?
 [Report any applications](https://github.com/Foggalong/hardcode-fixer/issues) you find with hardcoded icons to us so that we can have the most complete fixer possible.
 Every little helps!